 And I love that this White Bean Pumpkin Turkey Chili is so simple.
 In less than 30 minutes of prep time, and some time to simmer, you can have a satisfying and hearty meal ready.
 It’s perfect for feeding your family, bringing to gatherings, or enjoying a cozy night in.
 It’s also a great option for meal prepping.
 I like to make a batch, portion it into containers, and freeze it for later.

-So let’s just talk about a few of the ingredients for the chili:
+So let’s talk about a few of the ingredients for White Bean Pumpkin Turkey Chili:

-- I prefer 85% or leaner ground turkey for this chili, but you can use whatever type of ground meat you prefer.
-If you are using a fattier meat, be sure and drain off any grease after browning it.
+- I prefer 85% or leaner ground turkey for this white bean pumpkin turkey chili.
+You can use whatever type of ground meat you prefer.
+If you are using fattier meat, be sure and drain off any grease after browning it.

-- You can use a slow cooker to cook the chili.
-Brown the ground turkey before adding it to the slow cooker, and reduce the chicken broth to 1 cup.
-Cook on low for 3-4 hours.
+- If you prefer, you can use a slow cooker to cook the chili.
+For the best result, brown the ground turkey before adding it to the slow cooker.
+Reduce the chicken broth to 1 cup, and cook on low for 3-4 hours.

 - Be sure to use pure pumpkin puree and not pumpkin pie filling.
-And if using fresh pumpkin instead of a can, use about 2 cups of fresh pumpkin puree (see instructions here ).
+If using a fresh pumpkin instead of a can, use about 2 cups of fresh pumpkin puree.

 - If you want to use home-canned beans or tomatoes, substitute a pint jar for each can called for in the recipe.